-Both cocaine and Adderall are stimulants.
-Cocaine is an illegal street drug, while Adderall is a prescription medication used to treat attention-deficit/hyperactivity disorder (ADHD) and narcolepsy.
+Mixing cocaine and Adderall creates dangerous health risks as both substances are stimulants that affect the brain and body in similar ways, amplifying effects when combined.
+Cocaine is an illegal stimulant drug, while Adderall is a prescription medication containing amphetamine salts used to treat ADHD and narcolepsy under medical supervision.

 Find out more about the dangers of taking multiple drugs at the same time